shaunak1206/coe379l-project3/reports/Final_Report.md

    - Used T5 tokenizer with appropriate padding and truncation

 ### Fine-Tuning Strategy

+Fine-tuning is performed using a supervised learning setup with teacher forcing, following standard practices in sequence-to-sequence training.
+We use the Hugging Face Transformers library to run the training loop, track validation loss, and save model checkpoints.

 - **Task Type:** Sequence-to-Sequence (Seq2Seq) text generation
 - **Training Framework:** Hugging Face `Seq2SeqTrainer` with `Seq2SeqTrainingArguments`